leanhphuongtran/price-compare-app/README.md

 npm install
 npm run dev

-# In a new terminal, run client, start the frontend React app
+# In a new terminal, start the frontend React app
 cd ../client
 npm install
 npm start

----

-🧠 What I Learned
-What I learned during the project: connecting frontend to backend, using React hooks, deploying with Vercel.

 ---